 If you’re plus-sized that’s trying to lose weight, this list of yoga poses for plus-sized women is the perfect low-intensity workout for you.

 Of course, there are those advanced pose that can only be done with tons of muscles and flexibility.
-But, those are just high level poses and are usually performed by people who’ve been already practising yoga for years.
+But, those are just high-level poses and are usually performed by people who’ve been already practicing yoga for years.

 Without further ado, let’s dive into the yoga poses for plus-sized women.

 The cow pose is an easy way to stretch the spine.
 It is often performed with the Cat pose in a flow or “vinyasa”.

 This is great for warming up the body to prep yourself for the other yoga poses.